UW-PSI/SalishSeaModel-analysis/rachael_worklog_ssmc.md

 4. [10 minutes] Run [calc_noncompliance_timeseries.sh](https://github.com/UWModeling/SalishSeaModel-analysis/blob/main/bash_scripts/calc_noncompliance_timeseries.sh) to create timeseries of non-compliance in excel spreadsheets.
 5. [30-60] Create time series graphics using []().
 This always seems to take more time than I think it will.
 Haven't yet refined this step.

+# Mar 30th, 2023
+Next:
+- Re-run to include the 50% Green River reduction scenario with the updated names
+- Compile the videos for salinity and NO3
+- Estimate the concentration in terms of mg/L for each plant in the scenarios that are based on a % reduction
+- If time - create a video that shows the change in the minimum dissolved oxygen concentration between the scenario and reference condition

+Last:
+- created movies for surface, mean NO3 (Full Domain) ```Submitted batch job 11147338```
+- created movies for surface, mean NO3 (Region) ```Submitted batch job 11147342```
+- created movies for surface, mean salinity (Full Domain) ```Submitted batch job 11147456```
+- created movies for surface, mean salinity (Region) ```Submitted batch job 11147451```
+- transferred NO3, DOXG, and salinity movies to OneDrive
+- calculated non-compliance with `4k` ```Submitted batch job 11150424```
+- non-compliance time-series ```Submitted batch job 11150461```
+- Noncompliance graphics for movies (Region) ```Submitted batch job 11150510```

 # Mar 29th, 2023
 Next:
 - Complete [main region figures and tables](https://uwnetid.sharepoint.com/:x:/r/sites/og_uwt_psi/_layouts/15/Doc.aspx?sourcedoc=%7BA78A9065-FCB6-40B4-8839-9C16DB32DEF4%7D&file=Main_Figures%26Tables.xlsx&action=default&mobileredirect=true)